codefinity/Domain-Driven-Design-Accelerated-Learning/README.md

 - Domain Services have an interface that clearly expresses the Ubiquitous Language in its bounded context.
 - Domain Service interface should be kept in the Domain Layer.
 - Implementation of the Domain Service should be kept in the Infrastructure Layer.
+- The implementation of Domain Service can have the access to the repository.

 ### Inspired By